34 Pages Posted: 15 Mar 2011 Last revised: 3 Aug 2016

 We explore the motives and consequences of bond tender offers announced in connection with mergers and acquisitions (M&A).
-We find merging firms use bond tender offers strategically to renegotiate with bondholders, reduce leverage, eliminate covenants, and curtail the co-insurance benefits associated with acquisitions.
-The decision to make a tender offer for one bond issue influences the wealth effects of other issues.
-Bondholder wealth effects depend not only the bonds characteristics, but also on the characteristics of sibling bonds.
-Finally, the use of bond tender offers in M&A is associated with increased likelihood of deal consummation and lower acquisition premium.
+We find merging firms use bond tender offers strategically to renegotiate with bondholders to gain financial flexibility by reducing leverage and eliminating covenants, and to curtail the coinsurance benefits associated with M&A. Moreover, we find bondholder wealth effects depend not only on the bond’s own characteristics, but also on the characteristics of its sibling bonds.
+Finally, the use of bond tender offers in M&A is associated with increased likelihood of deal consummation and lower acquisition premiums.

-Keywords: Mergers; Acquisitions; Bond tender offers; Co-insurance; Covenant
+Keywords: Mergers; Acquisitions; Bond tender offers; Coinsurance; Covenants

 JEL Classification: G34, G32